 IFLA’s acknowledges its own publishing partner – SAGE – which has announced interventions including removing the subscription gateway to a number of articles and created and committed to the Wellcome coordinated statement on COVID-19-related materials, and is promoting its free online course on ‘How to Get Published’.
-Like others (for example, Springer Nature and MIT Press), it is also concentrating and sharing resources on COVID-19 and managing pandemics through a microsite.
+A key sponsor – OCLC – has also released a resource page.

 Communicating with users in different languages

 IFLA’s Library Services to Multicultural Populations Section is working with the Australian Library and Information Association (ALIA) to develop translated signage and text to support libraries communicating with their linguistically diverse communities, particularly in relation to library closures and accessing online information.
 These resources are available in MS Word format.
 Libraries are welcome to adapt and use this content as best meets their needs to communicate with their community.
 Translations will be made available in more languages as they are developed.